Anudinkk/Telecom-customer-retention-Dashboard/README.md

 - Customers on **month-to-month contracts** are the biggest contributors to monthly charges but are more volatile in terms of churn.
 - **Two-year contracts**, while generating lower revenue, exhibit greater stability, highlighting the need for loyalty programs to lock in long-term commitments.

-**Opportunity:** Promote long-term contracts with exclusive benefits to balance revenue generation and stability.

 ---